SilviuGC/Coronavirus-Alert-RO/README.md

 Just access the program through the main html.

 Ignore what's written bellow, if you aren't going to use your own Google Maps API key.

+Also DISABLE ADBLOCK.
+Otherwise the alerts won't work.
 _______________________________________________________

 You need to have any Python 3.x.x version installed.